-• There is a combined over spend on the Waste Collection and Waste Disposal budget of £225,000.
+• There is a combined over spend on the Waste Collection and Waste Disposal budget of £352,000.
 There has been an ongoing procurement exercise with Neath Port Talbot County Borough Council (NPTCBC) to originally secure a new operator for the MREC facility.
-Total MTFS Budget Reductions against the Waste budget of £200,000 in 2017-18 and £1,300,000 in 2019-20 were predicated on achieving a price in the region of £135 per tonne from this exercise.
+Total MTFS Budget Reductions against the Waste budget of £200,000 in 2017-18 and £1.300 million in 2019-20 were predicated on achieving a price in the region of £135 per tonne from this exercise.
 NPTCBC will now be running the MREC facility in-house, and whilst savings have been made in 2019-20 they are not at the level to achieve the MTFS savings and discussions are continuing with NPTCBC to continue to negotiate further improvements.
-The projections have improved since Quarter 1 as a contribution of £500,000 has been agreed by the S151 Officer from the MTFS Budget Reduction Contingency Reserve as outlined in paragraph 4.2.4.
+A contribution of £500,000 has been agreed by the S151 Officer from the MTFS Budget Reduction Contingency Reserve as outlined in paragraph 4.2.4.